 - The teacher will lecture for 20 to 30 minutes on that same passage, showing how the teacher exegetes that passage and give additional information not found in the text itself.
 (This can be from the Teacher module or other additional information).

 Passages will be small enough for the team to work through the answers within 20 to 25 minutes.
-The length of passages will depend on the education level of the students and their experience in reading.
+The length of passages will depend on the educational level of the students and their experience in reading.
 Non-literate students can listen to the passage read and then begin the process of answering questions.
 If the teams are slow in answering the questions, the teacher will have the teams answer fewer of the questions per scripture in each session, and then ask the remaining questions about the same passage in the following section.
 This way, the students learn to answer ALL the questions about a passage before moving on to the next passage.
 The teacher will restrict their model answers to the number of questions that the teams were able to answer.
 A single team lagging by one or two questions should not slow the class.
 The teacher will make the judgment based on the overall ability of the teams to respond to the questions and adjust the number of questions accordingly.
 It is expected that in most cases, the range of answers from the teams will cover the possible answers so that a full exegesis of the passages will have been done by the overall class effort.

-- what led up to the writing,
+- What led up to the writing of these letters?

-- what is the purpose of the writing – what result was Paul hoping for,
+- What is the purpose of the writing – what result was Paul hoping for?

 - Introduction to Exegesis – Gathering reading reports.